merely-useful/py-rse/index.md

 they scan a table, create a chart, or inspect some summary statistics to see if everything looks OK.
-Their heuristics are usually easy to state, like "there shouldn't be NAs at this point" or "the age range should be reasonable", but applying those heuristics to a particular analysis always depends on their evolving insight into the data in question.
+Their heuristics are usually easy to state, like "there shouldn't be NAs at this point" or "the age range should be reasonable," but applying those heuristics to a particular analysis always depends on their evolving insight into the data in question.

-By analogy with test-driven development, we could call this process "checking-driven development".
+By analogy with test-driven development, we could call this process "checking-driven development."
 Each time we add a step to our pipeline and look at its output, we can also add a check of some kind to the pipeline to ensure that what we are checking for remains true as the pipeline evolves or is run on other data.